bufemc/a1fbox/README.md

     - CallMonitorLine: line parser and phone number anonymizer
     - CallMonitorLog: optional logger for lines, either one big file or daily files

+- CallInfo: examine a phone number (e.g. do scoring or reverse search)

 - CallBlocker: _EXPERIMENTAL_ (WIP, "API" is not final) - listen to call monitor and check RING events
-    - CallBlockerInfo: Examine a phone number (e.g. do scoring or reverse search)
     - CallBlockerLine: line parser and phone number/name anonymizer
     - CallBlockerLog: optional logger for actions, either one big file or daily files